thesumyatmaw/lilly_app/README.md

 - Currently it has 5 diaperSize objects in the JSON array in this data.json file.
 - Please feel free to test by adding more diaperSize objects and trialPackIncludes Items.
 - The only thing that has to be aware of is please make unique for diaperSizeName if you add more.
 - Because I use this field to mark as uniquely active when it is clicked.
+  (With real life data, of course, I will choose to use Relational auto_increment Id/UUID to be more precise in unique cases)
 ```

 ### Components (src/components)
 ```
 - FreeTestPackage.vue is the component where the diaperSizes info including trailPack Image, trialPack includes items are loaded and rendered.
 - For the stars display based on rating value and reviews Count display, FreeTestPackage.vue embeds RatingStarsDisplay.vue as a child component by passing props params "ratingValue" &   "reviewsCount".
 - RatingStarsDisplay.vue is the component where it receives "ratingValue" & "reviewsCount" from parent component and render the stars with the condition of no-fill, fill and half-fill.
 ```

 ### Responsiveness